- Special Offers

 Georgina Campbell suggests some especially interesting places to take an off-season break – places where nature’s bounty is celebrated in wonderful ways: foraging expeditions, cookery courses and, of course, excellent seasonal meals to enjoy.

 Western Road Cork

 Where better to seek the fruits of the autumn’s abundant harvest than Denis Cotter’s ground-breaking vegetarian restaurant?
-Clutching copies of his iconic first cookbook, Paradiso Seasons, (at least metaphorically) to their hearts, the faithful pour in to sample classics like the beautiful beetroot mousse with orange scented yoghurt, served with fennel crispbreads and a rocket, pear & crisped beetroot salad - a brilliant example of the cooking style at this colourful little restaurant, and an enduring favourite.
-If in for lunch (Friday and Saturday), you might enjoy a salad of local tomatoes on grilled sourdough bread, with basil, Desmond cheese and roasted garlic oil - or anyone lucky enough to be able to overnight in one of the bright and spacious rooms above the restaurant can have the works (dinner and accommodation deals offered), along with an organic wine perhaps.
+Vegetarians love it, of course, but you don’t need to be vegetarian to thrill to this brilliant food.
+Clutching copies of his iconic cookbooks (at least metaphorically) to their hearts, the faithful pour in to sample modern classics like braised fresh artichokes with borlotti beans, mandurio tomatoes, lemon cream and fried capers or the beautiful chard leaf timbale of roast tomato with haloumi & puy lentils, saffron hazelnut butter, crisped potato, and cumin carrots - current examples of the original cooking style at this punchy little restaurant, which has become an enduring favourite for many visitors to Cork.
+Anyone lucky enough to be able to overnight in one of the bright and spacious rooms above the restaurant can really go to town and have the works (dinner and accommodation deals offered), along with an organic wine perhaps.
 The cooking is never less than stunning - and never “cheffy”.
-(See also The Tannery Cookery School courses.)

 Mallow Co Cork